 This has been an opportunity for my kids to learn business, for our family to make money and give money, and for our neighbors to easily purchase treats and create those Unexpected Moments of Happiness, even in the midst of such a hard time.

-We’re grateful and we’re hopeful, and we’re excited to be a part of the “kingdom”.
+I feel like I can speak for the entire new and evolving crew of partners and say that we’re grateful and we’re hopeful, and we’re excited to be a part of the “kingdom”.